Kenya's Chebet retains Boston Marathon title

 Chebet is just the sixth man in history to retain the Boston title and the first since 2008.

-Switzerland's Marcel Hugh won his sixth Boston title in the men's wheelchair race while home hope Susannah Scaroni won the women's event.
+Switzerland's Marcel Hug won his sixth Boston title in the men's wheelchair race while home hope Susannah Scaroni won the women's event.

 Tributes were paid in the city on Sunday to mark 10 years since the Boston Marathon bombing, which killed three people and injured 280.